cybersolar/Project1/README.md

 These Beats allow us to collect the following information from each machine:

-Filebeat collects syslog for each occurrence on the server Metricbeat collects performance metrics such as CPU, memory, storage, network traffic
+Filebeat collects system log for each occurrence on the filesystem Metricbeat collects performance metrics such as CPU, memory, storage, network traffic

 e.g

-For instance the syslog will keep track what applications or services have been installed in any period of time and by whom.
+For instance, an event can be a user trying to authenticate to a particular server.
+The log will keep track of the username, timestamp, and whether the access was successful or not.

-playbook metricbeat-playbook.yml
+Here is an example of the playbook metricbeat-playbook.yml

 ---
 - name: installing and launching metricbeat